-disk0: (Optional) Specifies the internal Flash memory, followed by a colon. disk1: (Optional) Specifies the external, compact Flash memory card, followed by a colon. flash: (Optional Continue of Continue Erasing the Flash memory also removes the licensing information, which is stored in Flash memory.
-Save the licensing information prior to erasing the Flash memory.
+disk0: (Optional) Specifies the internal Flash memory, followed by a colon. disk1: (Optional) Specifies the external, compact Flash memory card, followed by a colon. flash: (Optional) Specifies the internal Flash memory, followed by a colon.
+Caution Erasing the flash memory also removes the licensing information, which is stored in flash memory.
+Save the licensing information before erasing the flash memory.